iterative/dvc.org/content/docs/studio/get-started.md

    using your GitHub.com, GitLab.com or Bitbucket.org account, or your email address.

-   The Iterative Studio views dashboard opens.
-If you signed up using your email address, you will have to first verify your email address.
+   - If you sign up using your email address, you will will an email with a link to verify your email address.
+You will need to verify your email address before you can use Studio.

+   - Upon successful sign-in, the Iterative Studio views dashboard opens.

 2. If this is the first time you are signing in to Iterative Studio, you will see that there already exists a `Demo` view that connects to an example DVC